Table of contents

 For group daycare settings, including day nurseries, playgroups and out-of-school care, social workers in Early Years Teams inspect premises at least every year.

-How long does it take for a nursery inspection report to be published in Northern Ireland?
+When is a nursery inspection report published in Northern Ireland?

-An inspection report usually takes no more than 30 working days from the date of the inspection.
+An inspection report usually takes no more than 30 working days from the date of a nursery’s inspection.

 Where can I find a Northern Ireland nursery inspection report?